Borderline personality disorder (BPD)

 You can read more about MBT here: www.cntw.nhs.uk/resource-library/mentalisation-based-treatment-information-for-service-users

 There are different types of arts of creative therapies.
 These include:

 - dance movement therapy.

-Therapeutic communities are not a treatment themselves.
-They are places you can go to have treatment.
-Most therapeutic communities are residential.
-They help people with long-term emotional problems, and a history of self-harming, by teaching them skills to help them have better relationships.
+They help people with long-term emotional problems, and a history of self-harm.
+They do this by teaching them skills to help them have better relationships.